sjlutterbie/board-match/design-docs/userStories.md

     * A link to `Account settings` (updates `Main content area`)
     * A link to `Contact support` (mailto href)
     * A link to `Sign out` (system action)
+* The `Sidebar menu`:
+  * Is:
+    * A responsive menu (reduceds to collapse/expand icon on small screens)
+    * On large screens:
+      * A column on the left side of the viewport
+  * Contains:
+    * The following list of actions a user can take to interact with the app:
+      * Individual actions:
+        * View/edit profile
+        * Browse/search non-profits
+        * Browse/search board openings
+      * Organization actions:
+        * View/edit profile
+        * Manage openings
+        * Browse/search individuals
+* The `Main content area`:
+  * Is:
+    * The bulk of the viewport, minus the `Header bar` and `Sidebar menu`.
+  * Contains:
+    * The user's selected data view and data manipulation UI elements

+### Models

 * An `Individual profile`:
   * Is:
     * A JSON object